 Artist’s Magazine, Cat’s Magazine, Charlotte’s Best Magazine, Ship to Shore Cookbook Series, How You Can Tell If You’re A Race Fan!, NationsBank ad, The Education Center-Children’s publications (Greensboro, NC) and “Foot Fetish” self-published comic book.

-- Worked as an art director of the art department, Herff-Jones yearbook company in Charlotte, NC
+- Worked as an art director , Herff-Jones yearbook company in Charlotte, NC

 - He taught painting at:

-Queens University and now he teaches painting and illustration at Central Piedmont community college, Community School of the Arts (Art Plus.) and for the Bechtler Museum of Modern Art.
+Queens University and now he teaches painting and illustration at Central Piedmont community college, Art Plus, and for the Bechtler Museum of Modern Art.